-Elected your Sheriff in November 2006 and returning as your dedicated, responsive and accountable Sheriff in 2010.
+Elected your Sheriff in November 2006 and returning as your dedicated, responsive, and accountable Sheriff in 2022.

-Dedication, Persistence, fiscally responsible and Compassion describe the past 27 years of my career.
-Long before suggestions by administration were made to resolve community issues, I spent countless hours dealing with and resolving community concerns.
+Dedication, Persistence, fiscally responsible, and Compassion describe the past 27 years of my career.
+Long before suggestions by the administration were made to resolve community issues, I spent countless hours dealing with and resolving community concerns.
 This was not typical of most law enforcement officers or agencies.

 This is a continued non-traditional approach that I have maintained for years, that later led to promotions and placement in a Community Policing Unit.
 (Community Policing was initiated by bringing ideas to the past Sheriff, and has continued to grow with my administration)

-As the last eight years have brought many accomplishments to our community the work is not complete, and never will be.
-Your Sheriff has to be a visionary, seeing the needs for constant change, listening to you and being able to evolve to the changes that occur daily.
+As the last 14 years have brought many accomplishments to our community the work is not complete, and never will be.
+Your Sheriff has to be a visionary, seeing the needs for constant change, listening to you, and being able to evolve to the changes that occur daily.
 I have continued to demonstrate that ability, and the work will continue.

-Ensuring that the position of your Sheriff is a career, and not a part time position, you have seen me at work, and community events consistently for the past 21 years!
-In fact, many of our residents have called upon me 24 hours a day, 7 days a week for the past 21 plus years.
+Ensuring that the position of your Sheriff is a career, and not a part-time position, you have seen me at work, and community events consistently for the past 27 years!
+In fact, many of our residents have called upon me 24 hours a day, 7 days a week for the past 27 plus years.
 As your Sheriff, it’s expected, that I am accountable and listen to you, and continue to address your needs.

 This is the proven foundation of a strong leader and communication building blocks for our county’s continued future.